topherCantrell/robots-piCreate/journal/journal.md

 I wrote serial port code in java to talk to the robot through the FTDI prop plug.

 I'll use a USB plug from the pi too.
 That will free up the onboard pi serial port for communication when there is no network (like at Columbia High).

+Now running the java code from the pi.
+Easy to do.
+WinSCP copies the compile class files to the pi.
+I can compile in Eclipse.

+Power may be an issue.
+I wish I could power the pi separately so I could kill power to the create without rebooting the pi.
+Probably not a big deal ... just keep it powered up.
+I'll keep the wallwart plug in case.